Childcare on domestic premises (England only)

-One option to help you grow your business and increase the number of places you can offer to children is to convert your childminding registration to childcare on domestic premises (CoDP).
+One option to help you grow your business and increase the number of places you can offer to children in England is to convert your childminding registration to childcare on domestic premises (CoDP).

 Childcare on domestic premises is where four or more people come together to work in a home-based setting at any one time.
 A CoDP setting can sometimes feel like a "mini nursery".
 It will usually have all the advantages of a larger group of children learning together, but still with the "home from home" feel of a childminding setting.